 - 83% of the Master of Theology (ThM) graduates completed the degree in one year, 9% in two years, 4% in three years, and 4% in five years.

 - 100% of the Master of Arts in Christian Education and Formation (MACEF) graduates completed the degree in two years, 25% in three years, and 25% in four years.

 - 93% of the Master of Arts (Theological Studies) graduates completed the degree in 2 years and 7% in 3 years.

-- The 2016 Doctor of Philosophy (PhD) graduates completed the degree in an average of 6.6 years.
+- 25% of the Doctor of Philosophy (PhD) graduates completed the degree in 5 years and 75% in 6 or more years.

 3. PC(USA) October 2018 ordination exam pass rates for Princeton Theological Seminary students: